Andrew Watson (bishop)

-Andrew John Watson (born 16 July 1961) is the Bishop of Guildford in the Church of England.
-He previously served as Bishop of Aston, the suffragan bishop of the Diocese of Birmingham, from 2008 until 2014.
+Andrew John Watson (16 July 1961 – 3 March 2026) was a British religious leader who served as Bishop of Guildford in the Church of England from 2014 until his death.
+He had previously served as Bishop of Aston in the Diocese of Birmingham from 2008 to 2014.

 Early life and education

-Watson was born, the son of Angus and Alison Watson, in Bicester, Oxfordshire, and was educated at Winchester College.
-A keen musician, he played the bassoon in the National Youth Orchestra Of Great Britain from 1974-6.
-He went on to study Law at Corpus Christi College, Cambridge, where he also held a music exhibition and sang in the chapel choir.
-He received his Bachelor of Arts (BA) degree in 1982, which was later promoted to a Master of Arts (MA Cantab) degree.
-Following two years working as a caretaker and youth worker at St Mary’s Islington he returned to Cambridge in 1984, where he completed a second degree (in Theology) whilst training for the ministry at Ridley Hall, Cambridge.
+Watson was born on 16 July 1961 in Bicester, Oxfordshire, to Angus Watson, music director at Stowe School and later Winchester College, and his wife, Alison.
+A keen musician, he played the bassoon in the National Youth Orchestra of Great Britain from 1974 to 1976.

+He was educated at Winchester College and went on to study law at Corpus Christi College, Cambridge, where he also held a music exhibition and sang in the chapel choir.
+He received his Bachelor of Arts degree in 1982, which was later promoted to a Master of Arts degree.
+Following two years working as a caretaker and youth worker at St Mary's Islington in London, he returned to Cambridge in 1984, where he completed a second degree (in theology) while training for ordination at Ridley Hall.

 Ordained ministry

-Leaving Ridley in 1987, Watson was ordained deacon that Michaelmas (27 September) at St Stephen's, Redditch, and priest the following Petertide (3 July 1988) at Worcester Cathedral, on both occasions by Philip Goodrich, Bishop of Worcester.
-His first positions were curacies at St Peter's Ipsley in the Diocese of Worcester (1987–1991) and at St John's & St Peter's, Notting Hill in the Diocese of London (1991–1996).
-During his time in Notting Hill, he oversaw the restoration of St. Peter’s, a Grade 2* listed building, as well as developing a community cafe on Portobello Road and a Prison Fellowship team at Wormwood Scrubs.
-Watson then moved to be Vicar of St Stephen's, East Twickenham (1996–2008), overseeing the building of the CrossWay Hall, and sending out three church grafting teams to All Souls St Margarets, St. Saviours Sunbury and the Ivybridge estate.
+Leaving Ridley in 1987, Watson was ordained as a deacon that Michaelmas (27 September) at St Stephen's, Redditch, and as a priest the following Petertide (3 July 1988) at Worcester Cathedral, on both occasions by Philip Goodrich, Bishop of Worcester.
+His first positions were curacies at St Peter's church, Ipsley, in the Diocese of Worcester (1987–1991) and at St John's & St Peter's, Notting Hill, in the Diocese of London (1991–1996).
+During his time in Notting Hill, he oversaw the restoration of St. Peter's, a Grade II* listed building, as well as the development of a community café on Portobello Road and a prison fellowship team at Wormwood Scrubs.
+Watson then moved to be Vicar of St Stephen's, East Twickenham (1996–2008), overseeing the building of the CrossWay Hall, and sending out three church planting teams to All Souls St Margarets, St. Saviours in Sunbury and the Ivybridge estate.
 Whilst at Twickenham, he was also Area Dean of Hampton from 2003 onwards.

 Episcopal ministry

-In 2008, Watson was appointed as Bishop of Aston in the Birmingham Diocese, and was consecrated a bishop on 28 October 2008.
-There he designed the Diocesan mission strategy ‘Transforming Church’, as well as developing the diocese’s historic links with the church in Malawi.
-He also engaged in interfaith work, especially in response to the death of three young Muslim men in the summer riots of 2011.
+In 2008, Watson was appointed Bishop of Aston in the Diocese of Birmingham, and was consecrated as a bishop on 28 October 2008.
+There he designed the diocesan mission strategy, "Transforming Church", and built on the diocese's historic links with the church in Malawi.
+He also engaged in interfaith work, especially in response to the death of three young Muslim men in the 2011 summer riots.

-On 26 September 2014, it was announced that he would be translated to Bishop of Guildford.
+On 26 September 2014, it was announced that he would be the next Bishop of Guildford.
 The confirmation of his election to the See of Guildford occurred on 24 November 2014, and his ministry was inaugurated at Guildford Cathedral on 28 February 2015.

 Watson was introduced into the House of Lords as one of the Lords Spiritual on 9 February 2022.